DIY Portuguese — 9 Free (or Very Cheap) Resources

 I didn’t mean to make this a big advertisement for YouTube, but it’s a great tool for language learning that didn’t exist when I was learning Spanish so many years ago.
 Another way to leverage it is to find topics you’re interested in in your target language.
 That gets you out of the language learning space and exposes you to the way people speak in real life.
 It also gives you domain-specific vocabulary that you won’t get in videos that target a general audience.

 During the recent (and ongoing) pandemic, I fell in love with bread baking.
 It’s almost a cliché, I know — office worker forced to work from home, tinkers with sourdough.
-Regardless, that interest led me to Paola Carosella’s chanel.
+Regardless, that interest led me to Paola Carosella’s channel.

 Maybe culinary arts is not your thing.
 Are you a techie?
 A sports fanatic?
 The point is find something you’re interested in.
 The content will suck you in and you’ll learn the words you need to discuss the things you love to talk about.